Healing holidays: the rise of wellness tourism

 Hideaway in a Small Luxury Hotel of the World in the Italian Lakes

 ‘You don’t have to go far to find yourself’ is the motto of Lefay Resort & SPA Lago di Garda, and it certainly rings true.
-This eco-friendly enclave is just over an hour from Verona, which means you can leave the UK’s grey skies in morning and be in the spa by lunchtime.
+This eco-friendly enclave is just an hour and a half from Verona, which means you can leave the UK’s grey skies in morning and be in the spa by lunchtime.
 A member of the prestigious Small Luxury Hotels of the World, this leafy oasis is hidden in a nature park, cloaked by fragrant alpine trees and olive groves and showcasing soul-stilling views of Lake Garda.
 The hub of the resort is the award-winning spa, where you’ll find a labyrinth of swimming pools, saunas, lakes and grottos, as well as a cutting-edge gym and a range of energising fitness classes.
 Beyond the spa walls, there are running tracks and woodland trails to make the most of the peaceful surroundings.

 Take your pick from an innovative menu of massages and treatments, which combine ancient Chinese medicine with western scientific research – we especially love the Perfumes of the Lake ritual, a sensory experience that incorporates local scents like lavender and sage.
 When you’re not surrendering to spa therapy, fill up on traditional Mediterranean fare at a duo of restaurants, where the concept of Lefay Vital Gourmet focuses on the health aspects of food.